filippos1994/Gan_mri_aug/README.md

 - 4_check_shapes.ipynb (optional) to find the number of different slices and dimensions of each visit's corresponding images
 - 5_select_sequences_ttv.py, to throw away the images corresponding to the irrelevant parts of a subject's head, as far as AD diagnosis is concerned

+## 2. GAN Models

+Two identical GANs were trained, one per class.

+### Generator

+The input of the generator is a vector of 128 random values in the [0, 1) range, sampled from a uniform distribution.
+Following the input is a Fully Connected (FC) layer with  6 · 5 · 512 = 15360 neurons.
+The output of the FC layer is then transformed into a 3D volume, which can be thought of as a 6 × 5 image with 512 channels.
+The subsequent layers are regular 2D convolutions and 2D transposed convolutions, also referred to as "deconvolution" layers.
+A 5 × 5 kernel and zero padding were used for both types of layers, while a stride of 2 was used for the deconvolutions.
+This results in the doubling of the spatial dimensions of its input.
+All layers apart from the last are activated by a "Leaky ReLU" function.
+The final layer has a hyperbolic tangent (tanh) activation function, as its output needs to be bounded in order to output an image.

+Finally, after five alternations of convolution and transposed convolution layers (each of which doubles the size of its input), an image with a resolution of $(6 \cdot 2^5 \times 5 \cdot 2^5) = (192 \times 160)$ and $1$ channel is produced.

+Because of limitations that Keras put on model creation, the training data must be stored on a single Numpy array.

 ## 5. Results

 ### GAN training loss